A guide to what we learned about living in Zanzibar.

 One major caveat is tourist stands selling spices.
 A lot of tourists get roped into buying (super expensive) spice packs from the merchants out front.
 These are purely for tourists.
 They’re very over-priced, and you can bargain them down, and still pay too much.
 Up to you if you want to go down this route.

 You can get regular non-tourist spices for 500 (about $2.50) a bag though, inside the market.
-But it depends if you really want spices, or just want to buy gifts.
+But it depends if you really want spices, or just want to buy gifts from “spice island”.

-People in Zanzibar will help you for no reason
+Other People Living in Zanzibar will help you for no reason

 Coming from the Middle East, we were highly sceptical of everyone’s motives for approaching us.